 I get it; it's okay to balk at this declaration, but I'm proud to say the tomato and mayo sandwich is the ultimate sandwich for summer.
 It's so stinking simple and encompasses the best parts of the season.
-Crisp and fragrant tomato slices, rich and creamy mayo, a hint of salt and freshly ground black pepper all layered on store-bought white bread.
+Crisp and fragrant heirloom tomato slices, rich and creamy mayo, a hint of salt and freshly ground black pepper all layered on store-bought white bread.
 And while it may only take seconds to make, it's been on the minds of Americans for decades when summertime hits, especially when yummy garden tomatoes are in season.

 No one knows who exactly invented this favorite sandwich- whether it came from New England or from the Southern states.
 All we know is the mayo tomato sandwich is an integral part of summer sandwiches between splashing in the pool and getting sun-kissed on your shoulders and nose.
 What's better to cool you off than slices of tomato on white sandwich bread slathered with mayo?

 How To Make the Perfect Tomato and Mayo Sandwich